 If the automation you want is not listed in the preconfigured Zaps above, you can easily create a custom Zap to integrate with any of the services that Zapier supports.

 Zapier works by allowing apps to expose what it calls triggers and actions.
-A trigger is an event that happens inside an app which can set in process a Zap.
-For example, you could use the “New published issue” trigger in Curated to automate the posting the URL of that issue to your favorite social network.
+A trigger is an event that happens inside an app that can set in process a Zap.
+For example, you could use the “New published issue” trigger in Curated to automate the posting of the URL of that issue to your favorite social network.
 Actions in Zapier are the flip side of that, making Curated perform a task as a result of a trigger from another app.
 For example, you could use a trigger in an app such as Pocket to trigger the “Add new collected link” action in Curated when an article in your Pocket account is favorited.

 Curated has 4 triggers and 3 actions for you to use, they are:

 - New subscriber - Someone subscribed via email to one of your Curated publications.

 - New unsubscriber - Someone unsubscribed an email address from one of your Curated publications.